-Prior to retiring towards the end of 2016, I gained over 45 years experience in engineering, manufacture, building construction and system commissioning of offshore oil and gas developments.
+Prior to retiring at the end of 2016, I gained over 45 years of experience in engineering, manufacture, building construction and system commissioning of offshore oil and gas developments.
 I’m from the UK but have been fortunate to have worked in many parts of the world, including Azerbaijan, Hong Kong, Indonesia, Japan, Norway, Singapore and Vietnam.

 The Aim of this Website

 The aim of this website, “the Wealthy Sage”, is to chronicle my retirement journey to establish and operate an online business, driven by a desire to monetise the above social media accounts.
 This adventure should interest home-based and small business owners, budding entrepreneurs and Internet marketers of all experience levels.
 It’s been an arduous journey and taken around eight months to reach the point I feel comfortable enough to write about the subject.
 In the medium-to-long term, however, I’m seeking to provide quality training products and business coaching for those seeking to do business online.

 Prior to sharing my recent journey and lessons learned, I’d like to present a synopsis of my life adventure.
 It’s a story I’d like to describe as productive but also one in which I’ve had my share of trials and tribulations.
 As always, it is life’s rich tapestries that dictates and shape outcomes and provides the context for one’s development.